-The Healthy Start Community Health Worker (CHW) Course will provide baseline (introductory) training toward the achievement of perinatal health competencies and core competencies needed to fulfill the roles and responsibilities of a CHW in the Healthy Start program.
+The Healthy Start Community Health Worker (CHW) Course provides baseline (introductory) training toward the achievement of perinatal health competencies and core competencies needed to fulfill the roles and responsibilities of a CHW in the Healthy Start program.

 CHWs working in Healthy Start programs, whether they are directly employed or subcontracted by the Healthy Start program.

 CHWs (trusted, frontline but usually non-licensed staff who work directly with participants) go by many names in local Healthy Start programs, including navigator, parent advocate, family educator, male involvement coordinator, fatherhood engagement specialist, and outreach worker, among others–and this course is for all of them.